kkarsten62/QMapShack.AppImage/README.md

 	cd ~/GPS/qmapshack-AppImage/out
 	./QMapShack-x86_64.AppImage [options]

-`[options]` according to QMapShack commandline options, see <https://github.com/Maproom/qmapshack/wiki/DocCmdOptions>
+The `[options]` can be set according to QMapShack commandline options, see <https://github.com/Maproom/qmapshack/wiki/DocCmdOptions> for more details.

 # Mount or extract QMapShack.AppImage
 See <https://docs.appimage.org/user-guide/run-appimages.html#mount-an-appimage>